15 October 1940 – 6 July 2005

 He was a balm to Bahá’ís in distress and took the pains of others as his own.
 It would be a customary habit or conventional behavior for individuals in society to assure prayers whenever someone with great difficulties approached them.
 When Satanam assured to pray for those in distress he was honest to his word.
 While praying for them, Satanam would also follow up with them to get the latest update of the situations.
 He would keep praying and monitoring the situation until the friends were out from the troubles.

-One of his greatest strength was his ability to move friends with positive minded words.
+One of his greatest strengths was his ability to move friends with positive-minded words.
 Friends flocked to him for advice and guidance on both Bahá’í and personal matters.
 And they were certain to return home with peace of mind, having almost always found the right answers.
 One of the reasons why Satanam was deeply admired, nay even adored, was his ability to keep confidential discussions to himself.
 Nothing confided in Satanam had been reported to have come to the open, not even by a slip of tongue.
 He was truly worthy of the trust of the believers who confided in him.

 His love for children was beyond measure, and he always emphasized children’s classes.
 Wherever he went he carried children into his arms with his overflowing love.
 His own favorite song that he taught his children and other Bahá’í children was, “Will you give your life for Bahá’u’lláh.”